dipankarpaul2k/Rust-Notes/02_Basics/06_functions.md

 <!-- omit in toc -->
 # Functions

+Functions are reusable blocks of code that perform a specific task.
 In Rust code, functions play a crucial role.
 You’ve already seen one of the most important functions in the language: the `main` function, which is the entry point of the rust programs.

 Snake case is the conventional style for naming functions and variables in Rust.
 This style involves using all lowercase letters and separating words with underscores.